vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/09_THE_GREAT_GODS-AERIAL/11_The_Maruts_or_Rudras.md

 below, Chap.
 22, § 9.

 * TS. iv.
 5. 5.
-That the Çala was a Vedic weapon of Rudra is certainly not proved by AV. vi.
+That the Śala was a Vedic weapon of Rudra is certainly not proved by AV. vi.
 90; Kauś, xxxi.
 7 (Arbman, p.
 118, n.).

 * RV. i.
 188. 6.